Yehdar/Watcher/README.md

 - to check docker containers: `sudo docker ps -a`
 - to debug by checking docker logs: `sudo docker-compose logs {image name}`
 - to use maven: `mvn clean package`

+### Frontend

+- to have the latest version of node: `npm install node --latest-npm`
+- to develop in local environment: `npm run dev`